netzmacht/contao-toolkit/docs/components/module.rst

 Register a frontend module
 --------------------------

-Since Toolkit supports dependency injection for frontend modules you have to register your frontend module by configuring a callable as factory.
-The callable has to support three arguments:
+Since Toolkit supports dependency injection for frontend modules you have to register your module by configuring a callable as factory.
+The callable has to support at least two arguments.
+The third one is optional.

 .. glossary::